Integrating WhatsApp Webhook with Google Sheets Using Wcapi

 to open the script editor.

-Step 2: Writing the Google Apps Script In the script editor, paste the following Google Apps Script code:
+Step 2: Writing the In the script editor, paste the following Google Apps Script code:

 Step 3: Deploying the Script as a Web App